girip11/bash_scripting/bash_guide/6_arrays.md

 ### Declaration and initialization

 Array index starts from 0.
+Arrays also support negative indices.
+Just like in python -1 points to the last element in the array.

 ```Bash
 # declares an empty array